AWS Public Sector Blog

 Architecture overview of the solution described in this post.
 The diagram depicts a virtual private cloud (VPC) with six subnets across two AWS Availability Zones.
 Each Availability Zone contains three subnets: the protected subnets contain the NAT Gateway, the filter subnet contains the Network Firewall, and the client subnet contains the Client VPN endpoint.
 On-site users are depicted connecting to the VPC using Client VPN.

 Figure 1.
 Architecture overview of the solution described in this post.
 The diagram depicts a virtual private cloud (VPC) with six subnets across two AWS Availability Zones.
 Each Availability Zone contains three subnets: the protected subnets contain the NAT Gateway, the filter subnet contains the Network Firewall, and the client subnet contains the Client VPN endpoint.
-On-site users are depicted connecting to the VPC using Client VPN.
+On-premises users are depicted connecting to the VPC using Client VPN.

 This solution uses a single VPC.
 Resources are deployed across two Availability Zones to provide a level of fault tolerance.
 Three subnets are deployed within each Availability Zone: